Ahead of Ayodhya verdict major Railway advisory issued

 Ayodhya verdict date: CJI may deliver judgment after Nov 13

-The Railway Protection Force advisory has said that a close watch should be kept on all religious structures near railway stations or within its premises as they may become a "flash points" in case tempers run high.
+The Railway Protection Force advisory has said that a close watch should be kept on all religious structures near railway stations or within its premises as they may become a "flashpoints" in case tempers run high.
 It has also instructed caretakers of such structures not to leave them unguarded.

 It has identified around 78 major stations with high footfall including stations in Mumbai, Delhi, Maharashtra and Uttar Pradesh where the presence of RPF personnel have been increased.